Why Do People Buy B2B Service Contracts

 1. Your service contract requires unplanned (and unbudgeted) expenditures.
 Many service contracts are all-encompassing, but if yours does not cover all possibilities, it should list each exception, its possible cost, and the most likely frequency.
 For example, a service contract for a dozer may say, “This contract does not include transmission failure, which typically costs $100,000 and usually occurs after 25,000 miles.”

 Here’s a true story: An associate of ours purchased a two-year service contract on her car when the factory warranty expired.
 She expected it to cover all repairs and scheduled services.
 She further expected her only expense would be a $50 per-visit deductible.
 Within a few months, she had an engine oil leak.
 For whatever reason, that repair was not covered.
 Our friend was not happy even though the repair cost was not excessive.
 However, the service advisor had a “bag of tricks up his sleeve” and was able to make her feel better by offering her a branded keychain and a baseball cap.
 It was not an equal exchange, but the bag of tricks turned the situation around.
-What could have been a very unhappy customer turned into a happy one.
+What could have been a miserable customer turned into a happy one.

 When designing service contracts, carefully evaluate the value proposition and any deviations that adversely affect the customer.
 Make sure that the cost/benefits of exclusions exceed the emotional downsides of your decision.
 Any exclusion must be clearly articulated.
 You must be able to do this, and they must “pass the smell test.”